-Elicit Review 2026 - AI Research Tool
+Elicit Review 2026 - AI Literature Research

-Verified Feb 7, 2026 by Tooliverse Editorial
+Verified Jun 10, 2026 by Tooliverse Editorial

 Elicit workspace UI showing a user updating population age screening criteria and real-time paper count summaries with a clean, modern interface.